Welcome

 -

-Away: Shortcut to "Away" mode (which activates the eco temperatures set in "Home").
+Away: Shortcut to "Away" mode (which activates the eco temperatures defined in "Home").

 Control Panel (Visible if "Settings" is enabled)